domsteinbach/gossembrot-portal/README.md

 `nohup node server.js > ./server.log 2>&1 &` (after cd into the directory where the server.js file is located)
 - check if the website displays data
 - in the same terminal disown the process by enter: `disown` (this will prevent the process from being killed when you close the terminal)ß

-Trouble shooting:
-- check the LOG file ./server.log for errors
+- See ./server.log for errors

 ## Running unit tests